Albert Hofmann: Later years

 Interviewed shortly before his 100th birthday, Hofmann called LSD "medicine for the soul" and was frustrated by its worldwide prohibition.
-"It was used very successfully for ten years in psychoanalysis," he said, adding that the drug was misused by the counterculture of the 1960s, and then criticized unfairly by the political establishment of the day.
+"It was used very successfully for ten years in psychoanalysis", he said, adding that the drug was misused by the counterculture of the 1960s and then unfairly criticized by the political establishment of the day.
 He conceded that it could be dangerous if misused, because a relatively high dose of 500 micrograms has an extremely powerful psychoactive effect, especially if administered to a first-time user without adequate supervision.

 In December 2007, Swiss medical authorities allowed psychotherapist Peter Gasser to perform psychotherapeutic experiments on patients with terminal-stage cancer and other terminal diseases.
 Completed in 2011, these represent the first study of the therapeutic effects of LSD on humans in 35 years; other studies had examined the drug's effects on consciousness and body.
 Hofmann acclaimed the study and reiterated his belief in LSD's therapeutic benefits.
 In 2008, he wrote to Steve Jobs, asking him to support this research; it is not known whether Jobs responded.
 The Multidisciplinary Association for Psychedelic Studies (MAPS) has supported psychoanalytic research using LSD, carrying on Hofmann's legacy and setting the groundwork for future studies.

 Hofmann was a longtime friend and correspondent of German author and entomologist Ernst Jünger, whom he met in 1949.
 Jünger experimented with LSD with Hofmann; in 1970, Jünger published a book of his experiences taking several types of drugs, Approaches: Drugs and Intoxication (Annäherungen.
 Drogen und Rausch).